MaikuB/flutter_local_notifications/README.md

 <receiver android:name="com.dexterous.flutterlocalnotifications.ScheduledNotificationReceiver" />
 ```

+Notification icons should be added as a drawable resource.
+The sample code shows how to set default icon for all notifications and how to specify one for each notification.

 ### iOS Integration

 By design, iOS applications do not display notifications when they're in the foreground.
 For iOS 10+, use the presentation options to control the behaviour for when a notification is triggered while the app is in the foreground.
 For older versions of iOS, you will need update the AppDelegate class to handle when a local notification is received to display an alert.
 This is shown in the sample app within the `didReceiveLocalNotification` method of the `AppDelegate` class.
 The notification title can be found by looking up the `title` within the `userInfo` dictionary of the `UILocalNotification` object.